Pylons/pyramid/docs/narr/views.rst

 A developer makes a :term:`view callable` available for use within a :app:`Pyramid` application via :term:`view configuration`.
-A view configuration associates a view callable with a set of statements about the set of circumstances which must be true for the view callable to be invoked.
+A view configuration associates a view callable with a set of statements that determine the set of circumstances which must be true for the view callable to be invoked.

 A view configuration statement is made about information present in